nodejs/wiki-archive/Mailing-List-Posting-Guidelines.md

 Job openings for node-related positions **should not** be posted to either mailing list.
 For a while, this was encouraged, because it benefitted the community to have some outlet for these things, and there was no job board.
 However, they seem to cause a lot of clutter, and invite flame wars as to what "really" counts as a "node job".

+Posting on the job board costs money.
+The reason for this is to weed out people who are not serious about their intent to hire a node developer to work on node.
+Node is a popular buzzword, and spam is an unfortunate side effect of that.

+The price isn't intended to be exorbitant.
+If the price is a significant obstacle to you for some reason (for example, if you are an unfunded self-bootstrapped startup looking for a partner), then please contact us off-list and we'll try to work something out.
+The last thing anyone wants is to prevent the node ecosystem from growing.

 ### Flame

 If someone offends or insults you on-list, it's probably inadvertent.
 Most people try to be nice most of the time, or at least think they are.
 Take it up with them off-list.
 That kind of drama is not interesting to other users.